UtrechtUniversity/irods-consistency-check/README.md

 * CHECKSUM MISMATCH:  This object does not have the same checksum as registered in the iRODS catalog.
 * ACCESS DENIED:  The current user has no access to this object in the vault path.
 * NO CHECKSUM:  There is no checksum registered in the iRODS catalog.
 This implies that file sizes do match.

+The meaning of the fields in CSV output is:
+1. Object type
+2. Status code
+3. Logical path
+4. Vault path
+5. Observed checksum value (field is empty for collections / directories, as well as for files / data objects with a size mismatch)
+6. Expected checksum value (field is empty for collections / directories, as well as for files / data objects with a size mismatch)
+7. Observed object size (field is empty for collections / directories)
+8. Expected checksum value (field is empty for collections / directories)